 Site name:

-Site address (inclu postcode): ding
+Site address (including postcode):

-Site OS grid refere (easting, northing):
+Site OS grid reference (easting, northing):

-Total site area Developable site
+Total site area (hectares): Developable site area (hectares): (

-(hectares): area (hectares):

-Promoter, owner and contact details: Who is promoting the site? (tick all that apply): Agent
+Promoter, owner and contact details:

+Who is promoting the site? (tick all that apply):

-Operator/develope r
+Agent

+Operator/developer

 Landowner

-Other (please spec oify):
+Other (please specify):

-Operator/developer/lando owner deta ail (name, address and contact details):
+Oŗ perator/develo per/landowner detail (name, address and co ontact details): ---- ---------------- --------------- -------- -------- --------- -------- -------- -----------

-Agent details (if applicable ∍):
+Agent details (if applicable):

-Contact details for the si te:
+Contact details for the site:

 Name:

 Role in organisation:

 Organisation name (if relevant):

 Address:

 Telephone:

 Email:

 Ownership details:

-What is your legal interes site? t in the ☐ Freeholder ☐ Leaseholder ☐ Other (please specify):
+What is your legal interest in the site?
+Freeholder Leaseholder Other (please specify):

-If you do not hold a legal interest in the site, or there are multiple parties with a legal interest in the site: Please provide the name(s), address(es) and contact details of all parties with a legal interest in the site.
-Please continue on a separate sheet if necessary and provide a plan which clearly shows the extent of individual land holdings).
-Is the landowner(s) O Yes aware/supportive of the proposal?
-Please provide a separate letter signed by all the landowner(s) to confirm this.
-O No Authority employee/member er declara tion It is an important principle of decision-neuroses of this question, "related to" refair-minded and informed observer, have bias on the part of the decision-maker is statements apply to you and/or ager neans related ring considere n the local pla l, by birth or ed the facts, anning autho otherwise, closely en would conclude that rity.
-Do any of the f o ough that a there was I am employed by Cheshire East Coul ncil I am an elected member of Cheshire East Council I am related to an employee of Cheshire East Council I am related to an elected member of Cheshire Eas t Council If answering yes, please provide det ails of their r name, role a nd how you are rela ated: Local plan allocation Is the proposed site allocated within a local plan?
-Yes O No O If yes, please provide details: New local plan for Cheshire East "C all for sites" f orm: waste

-Proposed uses What type of waste management facilities do you propose? (please tick all that apply): Waste transfer site Recycling facilities Waste to energy facilities Agricultural waste treatment facilities Hazardous treatment including low level nuclear waste Inert landfill (associated with quarry restoration) Non hazardous landfill Waste water or sludge treatment facilities Open windrow composting In-vessel composting Other (please specify): Waste types What are the types of waste that would be handled at this site? (please tick all that apply): Waste from households Commercial and industrial Construction, demolition and excavation Metals Other (please specify): Site availability and achievability What is the likely timescale for the site being developed?
-Please tick one: Within the next 1-5 years 0 Within the next 6-10 years 0 0 O Within the next 11-15 years Years 15-20 years+ Is there any issue that may influence the economic viability or timing of the development?
-New local plan for Cheshire East | "Call for sites" form: waste

-New local plan for Cheshire East | Issues paper report of consultation
+O Yes O No

+Authority employee/member declaration

+It is an important principle of decision-making that the process is open and transparent.
+For the purposes of this question, "related to" means related, by birth or otherwise, closely enough that a fair-minded and informed observer, having considered the facts, would conclude that there was bias on the part of the decision-maker in the local planning authority.
+Do any of the following statements apply to you and/or agent? (please tick all that apply):

+I am employed by Cheshire East Council I am an elected member of Cheshire East Council I am related to an employee of Cheshire East Council I am related to an elected member of Cheshire East Council

+If answering yes, please provide details of their name, role and how you are related:

+Local plan allocation

+Is the proposed site allocated within a local plan?
+Yes O No O lf yes, please provide details:

+Proposed uses

+What type of waste management facilities do you propose? (please tick all that apply):

+Waste transfer site

+Recycling facilities

+Waste to energy facilities

+Agricultural waste treatment facilities

+Hazardous treatment including low level nuclear waste

+Inert landfill (associated with quarry restoration)

+Non hazardous landfill

+Waste water or sludge treatment facilities

+Open windrow composting

+In-vessel composting

+Other (please specify):

+Waste types

+What are the types of waste that would be handled at this site? (please tick all that apply):

+Waste from households

+Commercial and industrial

+Construction, demolition and excavation

+Metals

+Other (please specify):

+Site availability and achievability

+What is the likely timescale for the site being developed?
+Please tick one:

+Within the next 1-5 years 0 Within the next 6-10 years 0 Within the next 11-15 years 0 Years 15-20 years+ 0

+Is there any issue that may influence the economic viability or timing of the development?